belle2/basf2/analysis/release-validation/CPVTools/README.md

-# Script for validation of CP-violation analysis tools
+# Scripts for validation of CP-violation analysis tools

 The scripts contained in this folder serve for validating the tools used for CP-violation analyses once a new basf2 release comes out.
 We train and test the flavor tagger and perform vertex reconstruction